 German Consulate General, Kolkata – Citizens of West Bengal, Bihar, Jharkand, Orissa, Assam, Arunachal Pradesh, Manipur, Meghalaya, Mizoram, Nagaland and Tripura.

 Note that the following categories of Indian students don’t need to make an appointment to apply for a German student visa:

 If you’re one of the above students you can skip the wait time and go directly at the German embassy in India.

-That in mind, it is very important you make sure everything is in its place on the appointment day.
+With that in mind, it is very important you make sure everything is in its place on the appointment day.
 Check your paperwork carefully, multiple times if needed, to see if you have forgotten anything by accident.
 On the day of the appointment, leave early so you’ll be on time.
 We suggest you appear at the German embassy at least 30 minutes before the scheduled meeting.

 The meeting lasts for about 10 minutes until the officer there goes through your application and asks you a few questions regarding the intention of your visit to Germany.

-An important note: VfS Global is in charge of collecting German visa applications in India.
+An important note: VFS Global is in charge of collecting German visa applications in India.
 That said, their service is administrative in nature and the embassy is in charge of deciding whether you’ll take or not your student visa.